 Farm to School Education Workshop FAQs

 An Education Workshop brings a local farmer into your classroom to explore various topics with students such as local food, food literacy, and farming life.
 Our workshops are offered to schools in the Headwaters region (Dufferin County and Caledon) during the school year.
-Teachers can book our K-3 workshop called There’s No Place Like Home which explores local food and how plants grow; or our Grade 4-6 workshop called Know Your Roots which explores food preservation methods and how to eat in season.
-Each workshop offers curriculum connections, lesson plans and suggested extention activities.
+We have four workshops teachers can choose from, see workshop options below.
+Each workshop offers curriculum connections, lesson plans and suggested extension activities.

 Our booking form can be found here